-An Immigration background checks have three components.
+An immigration Background Check has three components.
 All potential US immigrants must pass these three tests to secure a visa interview:

-- Interagency Border Inspection System (IBIS) name check
+1. Interagency Border Inspection System (IBIS) Name Check

 The IBIS screening is a check run by officials at a port of entry.
 IBIS name checks use a centralized system that quickly produces findings.
 CBP knows instantly whether or not additional system searches are required for the immigration applicant.